ritvikindupuri/PhantomBand-V2/TECHNICAL_DOCUMENTATION.md

 **PhantomBand** is a secure, browser-based Electronic Warfare (EW) simulation platform designed for defensive cyber training and Signals Intelligence (SIGINT) analysis.

-Unlike traditional AI wrappers that rely on probabilistic Large Language Models (LLMs) to generate text, PhantomBand utilizes a **Generative Physics Model (PB-DSP-v1)** running entirely in the client's browser via **TensorFlow.js**.
+At its core is **PB-DSP-v1 (PhantomBand Digital Signal Processing)**, a custom physics engine running entirely in the client's browser via **TensorFlow.js**.
 This engine procedurally generates mathematically accurate RF environments, simulates complex attack vectors (GPS Spoofing, Jamming, Rogue APs), and performs rigorous statistical anomaly detection.

 ### 1.1 Purpose
 The primary purpose of PhantomBand is to provide a **safe, air-gapped, and physically accurate** environment for analysts to: